CybercentreCanada/assemblyline4_docs/docs/integration/rest.md

 ## API Gotcha!

-Here is a list of the most common issues user's are facing while using the API.
+!!! tip "Here is a list of the most common issues user's are facing while using the API"

 ### Wrong content type